Zacaria/apidays-2023/docs/Presentation.md

 let's conclude with this chart

-It has been drawn by a software enginner named theo, which focus is building things as fast as possible, to quickly achieve product market fit.
+It has been drawn by a software enginner named theo which also appears on Youtube.
+He focuses is building things as fast as possible, to quickly achieve product market fit.

+His point of view is often opposed to an other guy named ThePrimagean.
+He focuses on performance and correctness

-theo explains accurately that lots of projects starting don't know what they will look like in the end
+Theo explains accurately that lots of projects starting don't know what they will look like in the end

 So it's better to start using the most flexible tools in order to pivot easily.

-At this point just use flexible stacks like typescript and abstract problems using ready to go services
+At this point just use flexible stacks like typescript, and abstract problems using ready to go services

 But when the project finds its way, then the new need is performance and stability over flexibility